How To Create and Communicate a Workplace Vaccination Policy

 How to Encourage Employee Vaccinations

-Some companies, especially those that have a large frontline workforce, plan to pay their workers to get vaccinated.
-Dollar General, for example, is offering employees four hours of base pay to get the COVID-19 vaccine.
-Meanwhile, Delta Air Lines is offering monetary incentives to employees through its health and wellness-benefits programs.
-The company is also giving ground crew workers and flight attendants the equivalent of a day off to get vaccinated.
+Some companies, especially those with a large frontline workforce, plan to pay their workers to get vaccinated.
+Dollar General, for example, offered employees $100 to get the COVID-19 vaccine.
+Southwest Airlines is also offering monetary incentives to employees who get vaccinated in addition to changing its policies on quarantine pay protections, limiting benefits to only vaccinated employees.

-By providing a financial incentive for employees to get vaccinated—through a bonus, cash stipend, hourly paid time, or even a gift card—employers can boost workers’ willingness and ability to get immunized.
-Offering paid time off and shift schedule adjustments for employees to attend a vaccination appointment can help eliminate the financial stress of taking time off work to get the vaccine.
-To offset the financial burden of vaccination, 67 percent of executive leaders also report that their companies plan to cover or subsidize the cost of COVID-19 vaccines for employees.
+Providing a financial incentive for employees to get vaccinated—through a bonus, a cash stipend, hourly paid time, or even a gift card—has proven to be effective.
+Additionally, offering paid time off and shift schedule adjustments for employees to attend a vaccination appointment can help eliminate the financial stress of taking time off work to get the vaccine.

 Make getting vaccinated convenient

 Another way to improve employee vaccination rates is to make it as easy as possible for employees to get vaccinated.
 In years past, employers have encouraged workers to get flu vaccines by organizing on-site flu shot clinics—making it free, fast, and convenient to get vaccinated while at work.
-Taking a similar approach, Amazon—which has 800,000 workers in the U.S.—announced it has an agreement with a health care provider to vaccinate workers at its Amazon fulfillment centers, AWS data centers, and Whole Foods Market stores.
+Earlier this year, Amazon—which has 800,000 workers in the U.S.—announced it had an agreement with a health care provider to vaccinate workers at its Amazon fulfillment centers, AWS data centers, and Whole Foods Market stores.
 And although it’s unlikely most companies will be able to offer on-site vaccines to employees for at least the next few months, every company can still make it easier for employees to get their shots.

 Helping workers overcome common obstacles to getting vaccinated, such as lack of child care or transportation, can make it possible for employees to get the COVID-19 vaccine.
-Target, for example, is covering the cost of a Lyft ride, up to $15 each way, for workers to get to vaccination appointments.
-To help employees get vaccinated, 77 percent of companies also plan to share resources with employees on where and how they can make an appointment in their local community to get the COVID-19 vaccine.
+Target, for example, covered the cost of a Lyft ride, up to $15 each way, for workers to get to vaccination appointments.

 Educate employees on health benefits